Q&A: Leguizamo on ‘Latin History,’ Emmy nom and Donald Trump

 AP: Speaking of invisibility, did you see the recent study about how America’s Latino population is underrepresented in Hollywood productions?

-Leguizamo: They said it was four percent.
+Leguizamo: They said it was 4%.
 I think it’s closer to three.
-Latinx people, we are 25 percent of the United States’ movie box office.
+Latinx people, we are 25% of the United States’ movie box office.
 That’s how much purchasing power we have.
 And yet we’re less than three percent.
 I mean, Hollywood needs to change this.
 It needs to start accepting our stories, because I’ve been pitching Latinx stories for 20 years.
 They (studio executives) are always saying “We like it, but who’s gonna relate to this?’
 I’ll tell you who’s going to relate to this: All these people here (at the Ahmanson) every night.

 AP: Have you prepared an Emmy acceptance speech?